Travel tips for Long Term Travel in Australia

 A travel network can be helpful for short stays from one to three days.
 There are women-only travel networks where fellow solo travellers meet up and exchange experiences.
 I have used broads abroad for over five years in Australia, met lovely women and made long-lasting friendships.
 This travel network stopped existing, though.
-On Facebook, there are plenty of Women Travel Forums or if you prefer using Couchsurfing is also a good option.
+On Facebook, there are plenty of Women Travel Forums and if you prefer using Couchsurfing is also a good option.

 Considering volunteer work in Australia.

 Volunteer work may not be for everyone, but if you are open to considering it, it can be the right way of travelling long-term in Australia in exchange for food and accommodation.
 Woofing is one of the organisations that offer volunteering projects on organic farms throughout Australia against a yearly subscription of about 60 Australian Dollars.
 One more organisation is helping worth checking out if you think of volunteering in Australia and staying in the long term.